akosbrachna/cable_tester/README.md

 microcontroller to measure nanosecond short times which is required for cable length measurement.
 The C program was written in MPLAB IDE.

 The SMD circuit was designed in Eagle CAD circuit designer.
+The PCB is double-layered.
+Future plan is to add another comparator and make cable length measurement on all 4 pairs.

 Master circuit schematic: